Das00130/Web-Scrapping/README.md

-Aim of this project is to present the GDP of every state in India respective to the state name, its population and sex ratio.
-The required data is divided as it is available on different urls.
+Aim of this project is to build a dataframe with the GDP of every state in India respective to the state name, its population and sex ratio.

+It will then be possible to plot the data and study possible correlations.

 ## Steps performed: